DevOps-Represent/devopsgirls-bootcamp-cn-2/README.md

 Things you'll need:

-- a laptop! (but if this is not possible, send us a message)
+- a laptop!

-- an AWS account - (See Resources below)
+- Setup local envrionment.  _TODO:_ Write the guideline for Windows, Linux and Mac.

 ---